SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 ##### Phrase 2

 This phrase covers ensuring access and rights to economic resources, natural resources, land, property and inheritance.
-The basic structure is *action + access/rights + resources*. "security" is used in phrases because otherwise there are many results about food security.
+The basic structure is *action + access/rights + resources + poor/vulnerable*. "security" is used in phrases because otherwise there are many results about food security.
+For the *poor and vulnerable* terms, we include terms for poverty and least developed countries (on the assumption that the population there as a while can, on a global scale, be considered poorer or more vulnerable).

 ```Ceylon =
 TS=